 Research indicates that 23% of the children in foster care in 2016 were African American although they made up less than 14% of the total U.S. population.
 Source.

-The rights of AA parents are terminated at higher rates.
-African American and children of 2 or more races range from between three to five times more likely to become state wards as compared to white children
+The rights of AA parents are terminated at higher rates for the same offense as white parents.
+African American and children of 2 or more races range from between three to five times more likely to become state wards as compared to white children.

 In Minnesota, disparities have been shown to exist at EVERY decision point of the child protection process.

 1) Reporting: African American children were over five times as likely to be the subject of a neglect report

 2) CPS Contact: African American children were four times more likely to be subjects of child protection assessments and investigations, for the same transgressions

 3) Out-of-home Placement: African American children were placed in out of home care at a rate 5.3 times higher than white children for the same issues

 4) Placement Stability: The longer African American children remained in out-of-home care, the more they experienced multiple moves in placement settings